mazzamani/starter-hugo-academic/content/home/publications.md

     exclude_future: false
     exclude_past: false
   # Choose how many pages you would like to display (0 = all pages)
-  count: 0
+  count: 7
   # Choose how many pages you would like to offset by
   offset: 0
   # Page order: descending (desc) or ascending (asc) date.
   order: desc
 design:
-  # Choose a view for the listings:
+  # Choose a view for the listings: List, Compact, Card, Citation
-  view: citation
+  view: Compact
   columns: '2'
 ---